-A few nights ago, I watched John Cusack and Savage Steve Holland's 'Better Off Dead'.
-Which has nothing to do with Trek, but I'm getting there.
-As often happens with that movie, the women lingered in mind.
-Especially John Cusack's mom, played by Kim Darby.
+A few nights ago, I watched John Cusack and Savage Steve Holland’s ‘Better Off Dead’.
+Which has nothing to do with Trek, but I’m getting there.
+As often happens with that movie, the some of the actors lingered in mind.
+Especially John Cusack’s mom, played by Kim Darby.

 “It’s got raisins in it...
 You LIKE raisins!”
 Remember her now?

 However, as I’ll do when I see someone as interesting as Miss Darby here, I’ll look up her IMDB page to see where else I’ve seen her, and why she looks familiar.
 Well, Miss Darby here was in the arms of William Shatner in the classic Star Trek episode ‘Miri’, wherein she played the titular character.
 (See?
 I got around to it.)

 YOW.
 Now see?
 It’s very, very easy for Kirk to be as distracted as he is by Miri here.
 You Trekkies out there will remember this one as the episode where the Enterprise finds a planet where only kids have survived a biological war.
 They’re extremely long-lived, and look like and act like kids pretty much all the time.
 But when they start becoming biologically adult like Miri here, they come down with the plague that killed all the adults and die soon after.